Authors

 Facilitator: Naja Dyrendom Graugaard, Tech. instruktør: Asge Matthiesen, So-me kunstnere: Inunnguaq Reimer, Lili F. Chemnitz, Qarsoq Høegh-Dam, Vivi Vold, Paninnguaq Pikilak

-Workshop: Creative-critical and Participatory Research Methods
+Workshop: Collaborative, Creative-critical and Participatory Research Methods

 Organized by AIAS Associate Fellow Alan O’Leary and The Filmmaking Research, Academic Film and Videographic Criticism Research Unit, in collaboration with Britta Timm Knudsen and Peter M. Boenisch, Directors, Cultural Transformations Research Programme